FOR AGES 3 YEARS TO 18 YEARS

 For more relatable content, check out these stingray facts and ray facts for kids.

-The Dana octopus squid is quite large in appearance.
-They appear pink in color and have eight tentacles.
 However, these tentacles are reduced to small appendages in young adults and might be completely absent in adult squids of this species.
 They have large photophores present at the tip of the second arm, while the other arms are devoid of photophores.
-Their mouth and beak, which is made up of chitin, are located at the central base of their arms.
-The arms are provided with hooks that help them in bringing the food to their mouth.

 * Please note the main image is of a bobtail squid, not a Dana octopus squid specifically.
-If you have an image of a Dana octopus squid, please let us know at [email protected].
+If you have an image of a Dana octopus squid, please let us know at hello@kidadl.com.

 This eight-armed squid may not be considered cute by most people.
 However, their characteristics and behavior are remarkable and let us catch a glimpse of marine life.